git-town/git-town/documentation/TEST-COVERAGE.md

 # Measuring Test Coverage

-Measuring test coverage is a bit trickier than normal because the end-to-end tests of Git Town are in Ruby.
+Measuring test coverage is a bit trickier than in normal Go tests because the end-to-end tests of Git Town are in Ruby.
 We therefore measure test coverage using these steps: